 All of the Market CopyFunds are managed by eToro’s investment committee, which means that the instruments are chosen and calibrated manually by market experts rather than algorithm on a periodical basis.
 This is probably as close to classical managed investment as social trading gets, especially considering that eToro has opened the door for partners to create their own CopyFunds, which means that traditional investment firms have a chance to get involved as well.

 When all is said and done, CopyFunds are a managed investment solution for the social trading crowd, with everything that this entails.
 Investing in one means that you will have very little involvement in your investment and that your gains will be mostly long term.

-For those who have a preference for this somewhat more old-school mode of investment and who haven’t been able to afford the inordinate investment capital required by most traditional hedge funds, CopyFunds are a dream come true.
+For those who prefer this somewhat more old-school mode of investment and who haven’t been able to afford the inordinate investment capital required by most traditional hedge funds, CopyFunds are a dream come true.
 Most of them are much less risky than a direct market or copy trading and there is very little active decision making involved.

-However, many traders will find that this mode of investment is less exciting than copy trading, as it swings the balance of using your own wits vs. relying on someone else’s expertise heavily in favor of the latter.
+However, many traders will find that this mode of investment is less exciting than copy trading, as it swings the balance of using your own wits to relying on someone else’s expertise.
 Some would say that the beauty of copy trading is that it leaves just enough management decisions in the hands of the copied trader while leaving trading decisions up to the copied traders, and in the case of CopyFunds this is simply no longer the case.

-In addition, the current entry requirement to invest in an eToro CopyFund is $5000, which, albeit a fraction of what is demanded by institutional hedge funds, is still a rather hefty sum that not all online traders can afford.
-So take this into account when deciding whether or not CopyFunds are your cup of tea.
+In addition, the current entry requirement to invest in an eToro CopyFund is $5000.
+Albeit this being a fraction of what is demanded by institutional hedge funds, it is still a rather hefty sum that not all online traders can afford.
+Take this into account when deciding whether or not CopyFunds are your cup of tea.